Creating Value isn't Secret to Success. It's Common Sense.

 People in general tend to overuse the phrase “Value Creation” all the time, simply because it’s good to hear.

-Oh, look at Google, Amazon and Apple: they are all creating value for large number of users, and that’s why they are so successful!
+Oh, look at Google, Amazon and Apple: they are all creating value for a large number of users, and that’s why they are so successful!
 It’s logical.
 Makes sense.
 And satisfies our inner desire of becoming wealthy with coherence.

 The truth is every startup every business is creating something of value.
 There’s no startup or business that’s just trying to fraud users or trying to build something that’s completely useless.